hivemq/hivemq-mqtt-client/docs/installation/android.md

 Unfortunately, Android still lacks support of theses APIs on Android versions lower than 7.0 Nougat (API level 24).
 If you are targeting API levels smaller than 24, you have to use the [Android RetroFix gradle plugin](https://github.com/SgtSilvio/android-retrofix) to backport these APIs automatically.
+The minimum supported API level is 19.
+This covers almost 100% of all Android devices.

 Add the following to the app's `build.grade` file: